 To recap, it looks like Dell will soon be allowing customers to download the update directly from its website (much like Motorola has done with the Backflip and the Cliq for the update to Éclair), although actually installing the update will wipe all data from the device.
 Read More

 Who thinks strictly black and gray phones are gloomy and boring?
 I do and, thankfully, so does Best Buy.
 A few months ago, the retailer announced an exclusive white EVO 4G, and today we got word of not 1 but 2 more white Android phones arriving on October 24: Verizon's Samsung Fascinate and AT&T's slightly outdated Sony Ericsson Xperia X10.
 While the exact pricing on either of these is unknown, you can head over to Best Buy today and reserve the device of your dreams with a $50 deposit.
-Unfortunately, there's no word on whether other outlets will be receiving these handsets - all we have to work with is the picture below.
 Read More

 As you may be aware, Dell Streak owners have not exactly been sitting on the cutting edge of Android (the device runs 1.6 Donut) since the phone was released stateside.
 While a leaked and tweaked build of the UK version's 2.1 update has been floating around for a while now, the average user doesn't want to take the time or risk in using an unsupported software build.

 But hear ye, hear ye - hope does yet live.
 Read More

 : As Artation has pointed out in the comments